Iris-666/my-cdv-ss20/my-work/week3/birds/README.md

 ###Data Visualizatoin
 #####Hear the Birds Sing
 Every black line represents one day.
-Every little rectangle represents one time that I heard the birds tweet.
+Every little bird represents one time that I heard the birds tweet.
 The x location represents the time.
-The width of the rectangles represents how long the sounds last.
+The different postures of the birds represent the weather.
-The height of the rectangles represents how many birds are tweeting at that time.
+The different colors of the birds represent the different types of twitters.
-The colors represent the weather.
+The different types of wings represent my location when hearing the twitters.